pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/30_Robots.txt.md

 Disallow:
 ```

 Alternatively, you can manually create robots.txt files.
-The default location for robots.txt files will is website/var/config.
+The default location for robots.txt files is website/var/config.

-The filename for robots.txt files is robots-X.txt is the site ID for the given robots.txt file.
+The filename for robots.txt files is robots-X.txt where X is the site ID for the given robots.txt file.

 See [CommonFilesFilter.php](https://github.com/pimcore/pimcore/blob/pimcore4/pimcore/lib/Pimcore/Controller/Plugin/CommonFilesFilter.php) and [SettingsController.php](https://github.com/pimcore/pimcore/blob/pimcore4/pimcore/modules/admin/controllers/SettingsController.php) for more information.